EESSI/docs/docs/blog/posts/2025/10/eessi-eosc.md

         EOF
         chmod +x /etc/profile.d/eessi.sh
 ```
 Most of the script is just to force a default `bash` shell for the users and remove some `lesspipe` output at login.
-The actual installation of EESSI (and CVMFS) is already handled via an external script that is (reasonably) OS-agnostic.
+The actual installation of EESSI (and CVMFS) is already handled via [an external script](https://github.com/EESSI/eessi-demo/blob/main/scripts/install_cvmfs_eessi.sh) that is (reasonably) OS-agnostic.

 ## Deploying EESSI via the Tools Hub

 The first thing you need to do is convert some of your credits into quota you can use to deploy a virtual machine.
-This is done at https://open-science-cloud.ec.europa.eu/dashboard/vms.
+This is done at [https://open-science-cloud.ec.europa.eu/dashboard/vms](https://open-science-cloud.ec.europa.eu/dashboard/vms).
 For my testing I used a _Small_ instance with only 2 vCPUs.

 Once that is done, you will then be able to _deploy_ the EESSI Compute Node, for this step a picture is worth a thousand words

+---

 ![Deploying EESSI on the EOSC EU Node Tools Hub](EOSC_deploy.webp)

+---

 Once that is done, go have a cup of coffee :coffee: .

 When you come back you should have a notification, and then you can go to the _Deployments_ tab under the Tools Hub.
 It is a little tricky to figure out how you access the deployed VM.
 Again here, two pictures are a thousand words

+---

 ![Finding metadata related to your deployed VM](EOSC_vm_metadata.webp)

+---

 ![Accessing your deployed VM with EESSI](EOSC_vm_access.webp)

+---

 With the username `user`, IP `node_ip`, and RSA access key `token` from the deployment, you can then log in to the node.
 The first login will take quite a few seconds as the CVMFS cache gets populated, but after that things should be pretty fluid.